-At least nine species of geese evolved in the Islands, probably from ancestors much like the Canada goose.
-Eight of these species were flightless and probably grazed on the plants of the ancient Hawaiian landscape.
+At least seven species of geese evolved in the Islands, probably from ancestors much like the Canada goose.
+Most of these species were flightless and probably grazed on the plants of the ancient Hawaiian landscape.
 Extinction of these flightless geese resulted from hunting by Polynesians and land use changes in Hawai`i's lowlands.

 Our remaining goose is also a herbivore.
 Though it is a strong and frequent flyer, its short wings, long legs and reduced webbing between its toes indicate that it often walks and seldom swims.

 Perhaps 25,000 nēnē existed in Hawai`i when Captain Cook arrived in 1778.
 By the mid 1940s only 50 birds remained.
 Populations were drastically reduced by introduced predators such as mongooses, cats and dogs; by foraging animals such as cattle, goats and pigs; by hunters; by introduced plants which compete with native food and cover plants; and by loss of lowland habitat.

 In the 1970s, Hawai‘i Volcanoes National Park began a captive nēnē breeding and reintroduction program.
 But several factors hinder population increases.
 Mongooses and feral cats kill adults and goslings.
 Automobiles hit and kill nene along roadways.
 Nēnē that are attracted to the grassy fairways of golf courses suffer injury or death by errant golf balls.
 In upland habitats, nutrition is usually not adequate for gosling growth requirements.